 Embedding a healthy speaking up culture

-In this article, we’ve outlined ways that leaders and line managers can work to develop a speaking up culture which also supports staff health and wellbeing.
-We also highlight emergent practice from NHS trusts already making these links across speaking up and wellbeing, as part of wider work to improve workplace culture.
+In this guide we’ve outlined ways that leaders and line managers can work to develop a speaking up culture that supports staff health and wellbeing.
+We also highlight good practice from trusts already making these links across speaking up and wellbeing, as part of wider work to improve workplace culture.

 We know speaking up is not always easy, so creating an environment where staff feel safe to speak up - and confident that action will be taken - will help them feel psychologically safe and able to bring their whole selves to work.
-It will also help staff feel to be open and honest during conversations about their health and wellbeing, which in turn will help to retain a healthy and happy workforce.
+This will further support staff to be open and honest during their health and wellbeing conversations, which in turn will help to retain a healthy and happy workforce.

 Top tips for leaders